 Fax: (732) 445-4343

 The application process is described at http://gradstudy.rutgers.edu/apply/application-guidelines.
 Your application fee and materials must be submitted to the Office of Graduate and Professional Admissions.
 There is a fee waiver program for "for students who possess qualities and experiences that enhance the diversity of the intellectual, cultural, and social environments at Big Ten Academic Alliance universities."
-See https://www.btaa.org/resources-for/students/freeapp/introduction.
+See https://www.btaa.org/resources-for/students/freeapp/introduction for information.
 Otherwise, the fee is not normally waived, but can be deferred.
 Supplementary materials (letters of recommendation, transcripts, etc.) should also be sent to the Office of Graduate and Professional Admissions.
 Please be sure to ask that supplementary material indicates that you are applying to the Physics and Astronomy program.
 Most materials, including letters of recommendation, can now be submitted on-line.